msit18/UrbanFlows/README.md

 #MasterPi files

 Programs that control the piFace:
-*   camVidStartS1.py - Responsible for S1 functions (Cam/Vid/Clear Options)
+*   camVidStartS1.py - Sets camera or video mode, resets variables, and sends commands to slavePies after checking if parameters are permissable (S1)
-*   resolutionS2.py - Responsible for S2 functions (Resolution)
+*   resolutionS2.py - Sets resolution (S2)
-*   timeS3.py - Responsible for S3 functions (time)
+*   timeS3.py - Sets time (S3)
-*   setFpsS4.py - Responsible for S4 functions (setting frames/sec and custom)
+*   setFpsS4.py - Sets frames/sec and custom fps
 *   shutdownS5.py - Responsible for S5 functions (shutting down/restarting)
 *   piFaceMain.py - Calls appropriate S1-5 files
-*   variables.py - Holds all variables for S1-5
+*   variables.py - Stores variables for the piFaceMain program.
+Shared across several files.
-*   (missing) flash.py - Flashes the piFace and shows an error msg if there's something wrong or if it finishes
+*   flash.py - Flashes the piFace and shows an error msg if there's something wrong or if it finishes

-Bash scripts:
+Other programs:
-*   clrPics.sh - removes all .jpg files from all the slavePies
+*   clrPics.sh - Triggers removePics on all slavePies.
+Removes all jpg files from the home/specified folder
-*   removePics.sh - removes all .jpg and .h264 (video) files from the current Pi
+*   removePics.sh - Removes all .jpg and .h264 (video) files from the current Pi
-*   wifiRestart.sh - restarts wifi for that Pi.
+*   wifiRestart.sh - Restarts wifi for that Pi.
 After 3 tries, triggers flash.py to restart all Pies

-#SlavePi2 files
+*   restartWifi.sh - Restarts wifi if wifi is down and Pi is connected by ethernet

+#Common files in all SlavePi folders:
+The common files here are almost identical across slavePi2-4.  slavePi5 has these files but with an additional section of code that sends parameters to flash.py on the MasterPi

-Programs related to writing YUV images:
+Programs related to piFace:
+*   manualPic4.py - Takes 6 parameters.
+Produces a text file with fps updates when running
+*   videoMode2.py - Takes 5 parameters.

+Other programs:
+*   preview.py - Shows camera image for a specified time.
+Doesn't store the images.
+*   removePics.sh - Removes all .jpg and .h264 (video) files from the current Pi
+*   restartWifi.sh - Restarts wifi if wifi is down and Pi is connected by ethernet

+#Programs specific to each Raspi:

+SlavePi2 Files:
 *   openjpeg-2.0.1 folder - program folder.
 Used when I was installing PIL (Python Imaging Library)
-*   makeGarbageFile.py - Testing file for writing images

-Programs related to piFace:
-*   manualPic3.py - Past iteration of manualPic4.py
-*   manualPic4.py - Takes 5 parameters when executing file.
-Produces a text file with fps updates when running
-*   videoMode2.py - Takes 4 parameters when executing file.

-Bash scripts:
-*   removePics.sh - removes all .jpg and .h264 (video) files from the current Pi

-Programs used for testing ssh:
 *   sshserver.py - Old iteration.
 Used for testing sshserver
 *   sshsimpleclient.py - Old iteration.
 Used for testing ssh client

-Useful programs for testing cameras:
-*   preview.py - turns on camera for 90 seconds.
-Does not take pictures
 *   takePic.py - Takes a picture.
 Used for testing if a command has been executed.

+SlavePi3 Files:
+*   takeVideo.sh - Takes video, sends it to the MasterPi, and sends a finished msg to flash.py

+SlavePi4 Files:
+*   sshclient.py - Old ssh client file

+SlavePi5 Files:
+*   takeVideo.sh - Takes video, sends it to the MasterPi, and sends a finished msg to flash.py